กองทัพอากาศไทย - Royal Thai Air Force

 Photo: archives The Northrop F-5 Enthusiast

-The Squadron received some former 711 Squadron Northrop F-5E, F-5F in 1993 when this had transitioned on the General Dynamics F-16.
+The Squadron received some former 711 Squadron Northrop F-5E, F-5F in 1993 when this had transitioned on General Dynamics F-16.

 Some of its Northrop F-5Es were sent to Chiang Mai AFB to reinforce the 211st TFS during 1998 to face the Lao/Vietnamese troops during this conflict.
-All remaining versions of the the Freedom

-Fighters and 12 Northrop F-5E/F were transferred to the 711st Squadron in 1998, when former German Alpha Jets were received.
+All remaining versions of the the Freedom Fighters and 12 Northrop F-5E/F were transferred to the 711st Squadron in 1998, when former German Alpha Jets were received in 2000.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------